 - Avoid planting Eurasian water milfoil in your aquarium or water garden.
 Aquarium hobbyists and water gardeners should only use native or non-invasive plants and are encouraged to ask retailers for plants that are not invasive.

 - Never release unwanted aquarium plants or pets.
 Return or donate unwanted plants to a garden centre or pet store, or put them in the garbage.
 Do not put them in the compost or discard them in natural areas.
 Discarded plants may produce seeds than can sprout.

-- If you find Eurasian water-milfoil or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, or report a sighting online.
+- If you find Eurasian water-milfoil or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario website to report a sighting.